Ragazzi is looking for boys who love to sing

 • Voted Best Non-Profit 2019, Best After-School Activity 2019, and Best Non-Profit 2018 by Palo Alto Daily News readers

 Become a Ragazzi chorister!
 No previous singing experience is required to audition.
-We are currently conducting auditions online.
 We know this is likely a boy’s first audition experience, so we keep the experience short, simple, and fun!
 There is no need to prepare a musical selection.
 Auditions are held year round.

 "My audition was fun.
 At first I was nervous, but everyone was really nice."

 Is your boy too young for our Primary group, but loves to sing?
 The perfect beginning at Ragazzi harnesses his musical energy in our non-auditioned Prelude class.
 He’ll have lots of fun, get a taste of choral singing, and get started on some of the foundations of music.
 This 45-minute class is designed for boys ages 5–7.